-Make sure that everyone is valued with their own views.
-Doing this helps you maintain a balance that everyone is equal and reduce favoritism.
-This further increases cohesion among the employees, and the chances of collaborative work also grows.
+Make sure that everyone is valued with their views.
+Doing this helps you maintain a balance that everyone is equal and reduce bias.
+This further increases cohesion among the employees and the chances of collaborative work also grows.

 2. Encouraging Innovation

-Innovative thinking needs brainstorming sessions with fellow employees or with a team within the organization.
+Innovative thinking needs brainstorming with team members.
 The environment needs to be non-judgmental and should have total freedom of speech.

 When employees can pitch their ideas in front of everyone, they feel more confident about their job.
-This further adds to the fact that they become more open to collaborating with their peers so that the organization meets the goals and objectives within time.
+This further adds to the fact that they become more open to collaborating with their peers to meet the goals and objectives within time.

 3. Establish Goals

-An essential part of collaboration is to define goals for employees in the organization.
-They need to know what is expected of them and what are the overall objectives.
+An essential part of Collaboration is to define goals for employees in the organization.
+They need to know what is expected of them and what are the objectives.

-When you define and establish measurable goals for your employees and teams, it breaks down the individual barrier and promotes collaboration.
-Employees work together and share ideas to achieve the goals set in front of them, further increasing and building their relationship with each other.
+When you define and establish measurable goals for your employees, it breaks down the individual barrier and promotes collaboration.
+Employees work together and share ideas to achieve the goals set in front of them, further increasing and building their relationship.

 4. Rewarding Collaboration

 Moreover, celebrate every possible task that was successfully achieved, which involved collaboration.
-Organize events to congratulate each employee for their hard work and syncing in well with others to complete the job.
-This is likely going to raise increase their productivity and loyalty to the organization and further helping you retain your prized assets and reducing turnover rates.
+Organize events to congratulate each employee for their hard work and syncing well with others to complete the job.
+This will likely raise their productivity and loyalty to the organization and further helping you retain your prized assets, and reduce turnover rates.